tfb-sv/MIW-ART/README.md

 # Molecular Interpretation Workflow through Attentive Recursive Tree Model (MIW-ART)

 Here are some example commands below to run the related scripts.
 These can be used in Anaconda prompt.
-Also, the necessary libraries can be found in the "utils/environment.yml" or the "utils/requirements.txt" files.
+Also, various related files with environmental setup can be found in the "settings" folder.

 ## Firstly, indicate the environment and the project directory:

 The following two commands are for example purposes, you should modify these commands according to your needs.

-> conda activate yourEnvironment
+> conda activate <yourEnvironment>

-> cd C:\yourPreDirectory\MIW-ART
+> cd C:\<yourPreDirectory>\MIW-ART\code

 ## For training: